 Employees' rights have a significant constitutional and legal protection.
-The prerogatives granted by law cannot be waived or negotiated, and employees have the right to stability and to a vital and changeable remuneration in accordance with the quality and quantity of their job.
+The prerogatives granted by law may not be waived or negotiated, and employees have the right to stability and to a vital and changeable remuneration in accordance with the quality and quantity of their job.

 Annually, the government and work groups agree on the legal minimum monthly salary for workers.
-In the absence of an agreement, the government fixes the minimum salary and, in both cases, it is incorporated in a decree.
+In the absence of an agreement, the

-The minimum monthly wage fixed for 2021 is COP \$908,526 (approximately US\$267), and the transportation allowance is COP \$106,454 (approximately US\$31).
+The minimum monthly wage fixed for 2025 is COP \$1,423,500 (approximately US \$353), and the transportation allowance is COP \$200,000 (approximately US \$50).

-Night work, work on Sunday and holidays, as well as overtime work, must be paid with special surcharges.
+Nighttime work, work on compulsory rest days as well as overtime work must be paid with special surcharges.